exellian/-tearex-core/docs/README.md

 ## Getting Started

 Welcome to the TeaRex backend framework.
 With this framework you can create extensive API services.
 Core features are controllers, services, interceptors, data persistence, models, automatic validation.
-In this example we will create a simple backend API that will respond to an incoming request with Hallo World!
+In this example we will create a simple backend API that will respond to an incoming request with Hello World!

 ### Installation